8 min read

 However, it is always better to have a change assessed and be reassured than to delay and worry.
 A clinical breast examination, combined with imaging when appropriate, can usually provide a clear answer quickly.

-If your GP refers you urgently for a breast change, you will typically be seen within two weeks at a breast clinic.
+If your GP refers you urgently for a breast change, you will typically be seen within two weeks at a breast clinic under the two-week-wait pathway.
 The standard approach in the UK is called triple assessment, and it is designed to give a definitive answer, usually in a single visit.
-It consists of three components: a clinical examination by the breast specialist, imaging (ultrasound for women under 40, mammography for those over 40, and often both), and — if a suspicious area is found — a biopsy, where a small sample of tissue is taken using a needle under local anaesthetic.
-I find that knowing what to expect takes away much of the anxiety.
-Most women leave the clinic the same day with reassurance.
-If a biopsy is performed, results typically come within one to two weeks.
+It consists of three components:

 Fibroadenomas in younger women